Want to know how to create the best Pinterest boards for your business so you can connect to your ideal pinner and get them into your community?

 How To Edit A Pinterest Board

-Once you’ve created some boards, you’ll want to edit them to add a keyword-rich description or for various other reasons as your account grows.
+Once you’ve created some boards, you’ll want to edit them to add a keyword-rich description.

 To edit a board, visit the ‘saved’ section of your profile and click on the pen icon located at the bottom right.